Abhizz-b/fake_news_detector/README.md

 ---

+Built solo, end to end — from the fact-checking pipeline to the UI.

-If this project helps you, a star would mean a lot.
+⭐ If this project helps you, a star would mean a lot.